About the Hackathon

 For advanced contributors ready to tackle more substantial work.
 Participants in this track will work in pairs or mini-teams on feature-level issues that require deeper understanding of package architecture and R programming.

-To get the most out of the hackathon, we strongly recommend attending the following workshop offered during R/Medicine 2026:
+To get the most out of the hackathon, we strongly recommend attending the following workshop offered prior to the hackathon.

 WORKSHOP